 Lafourche Parish Fire District #3 services the Port Fourchon area, with jurisdiction from north Larose to the Jefferson Parish boundary line.
 Having firefighting and emergency services on site in Port Fourchon adds to port preparedness and safety.

-The fire district consists of both paid employees and firefighting volunteers and is coordinated by Fire Central Dispatch, a state-of-the-art telecommunication center.
-Fire Central dispatches for Lafourche Parish Fire District 3 and Lafourche Ambulance District #1, answering emergency calls and calls for service throughout the port area.
+The fire district consists of both paid employees and firefighting volunteers and is coordinated by Fire Central Dispatch, a state-of-the-art telecommunications center.
+Fire Central dispatches for Lafourche Parish Fire District #3 and Lafourche Ambulance District #1, answering emergency calls and calls for service throughout the port area.